Lumi-supercomputer/LUMI-training-materials/docs/2day-next/201-Slurm.md

     intended for Belgian users and since all but one HPC site in Belgium currently teaches Slurm to their users, some elements will be covered only briefly.

-    Even if you have a lot of experience with Slurm, it may still be useful to have a quick look at this section as Slurm is not always configured in the same way.
+    **Even if you have a lot of experience with Slurm, it is still very useful to have a quick look at this section as Slurm is not always configured in the same way.**
 -->

 <!-- GENERAL More general version -->